Black hole spits out material years after shredding star

 “It took us completely by surprise – no one had ever seen anything like this before,” says Yvette Cendes, research associate at the Center for Astrophysics | Harvard & Smithsonian (CfA) and lead author of a new study analyzing the phenomenon.

 The team concludes that the black hole is now ejecting matter traveling at half the speed of light, but don’t know why the exit was delayed for several years.
-The results, described this week in the Astrophysical Journalmay help scientists better understand the feeding behavior of black holes, which Cendes likens to a “burp” after a meal.
+The results, described this week in the Astrophysical Journalmay help scientists better understand the feeding behavior of black holes, which Cendes likens to a “burp” following a meal.

 The team spotted the unusual outburst while revisiting tidal disturbance events (TDEs) – when invading stars are spaghettified by black holes – that have occurred over the past few years.